-Attendance and participation (25%): The objectives of this course are achieved primarily through active discussion of the concepts presented in the weekly readings; therefore it is essential that students attend all sessions and are prepared to participate actively.
-Students will be graded on their contributions to classroom discussion and presentation of concepts from the readings.
+Attendance and participation (25%): The objectives of this course are achieved primarily through active discussion of the concepts presented in the weekly readings; therefore it is essential that students attend all sessions and participate actively each week.
+Students will be graded on their contributions to classroom discussion and presentation of concepts from the readings as well as discussions via Moodle.